VeritasSoftware/AGLCodingChallenge/README.md

     *   This contains

         *   a Pets Repository
             *   This uses HttpClient to fetch the pets and their owners.
+It uses **Newtonsoft.Json** to deserialize the data.
-This Repository is injected into the Pets Manager.
+            *   This Repository is injected into the Pets Manager.

 *   a Business Logic project
     *   This contains

         *   a Pets Manager
             *   This uses LINQ to extract the pets by pet type and owner's gender from the data.
-This Pets Manager is injected into the Controller.
+            *   This Pets Manager is injected into the Controller.

 * an ASPNET Core 2.0 Web API project
     *   This contains